enonic/lib-text-encoding/README.md

 // SHA-512 hash of a string or stream var hash = encodingLib.sha512('foobar');

+// HMAC-SHA1 hash of a string or stream, using a key in hex var hash = encodingLib.hmacSha1AsHex('foobar', '74657374');
+var hashSream = encodingLib.hmacSha1AsStream('foobar', '74657374');

+// HMAC-SHA256 hash of a string or stream, using a key in hex var hash = encodingLib.hmacSha256AsHex('foobar', '74657374');
+var hashSream = encodingLib.hmacSha256AsStream('foobar', '74657374');

+// HMAC-SHA512 hash of a string or stream, using a key in hex var hash = encodingLib.hmacSha512AsHex('foobar', '74657374');
+var hashSream = encodingLib.hmacSha512AsStream('foobar', '74657374');
 ```

 ## Documentation

-See list of functions available and parameter details in [text-encoding.js](./src/main/resources/site/lib/text-encoding.js)
+See list of functions available and parameter details in [text-encoding.js](./src/main/resources/lib/text-encoding.js)